pablodecm/phd_thesis/src/104_chapter_4.md

 a low-overhead C++ based interface used for the integration of DeepCSV did not support multi-input models with recurrent layers at the time.

-An alternative path to integrate DeepJet into production was required.
+An alternative path to integrate DeepJet into production was thus required.
 Given than [TensorFlow]{.smallcaps} backend is based on the C++ programming language and a basic interface to evaluating training was also provided, the direct evaluation of machine learning model using its